MA, MA, LMHC

 To contact Denny, email firstname.lastname@example.org or call the office at (407) 574-8056.

-Niko is a Registered Mental Health Counseling Intern with a Masters of Science in Counseling Psychology from Palm Beach Atlantic University.
+Niko is a Licensed Mental Health Counselor (MH15551) with a Masters of Science in Counseling Psychology from Palm Beach Atlantic University.
 Niko obtained her Bachelors degree in Psychology and Cognitive Sciences from the University of Central Florida.
 Niko has a lifelong interest in the Mental Health field and decided to pursue her career in counseling after experiencing firsthand the healing power that comes when one consistently processes through pain and finds freedom from past wounds.
 She loves to incorporate creativity in therapy by including music, art and other experiential techniques.
 She is passionate about walking alongside others on their journey towards discovering healing and wholeness.

 Niko has experience working with various issues in adolescents, young adults, and adults facing a wide range of struggles including addiction, PTSD, anxiety, depression, marriage and relationships, trauma and much more.
 She is also a certified equine specialist in mental health as well as adoption competency trained.
 An Orlando native, Niko is bilingual (Spanish), and loves to play guitar, paint, read, spend time in nature, and drink coffee!